nrwl/nx/docs/shared/recipes/storybook/one-storybook-per-scope.md

 In this case you can see that we have two deployable applications, `client` and `admin`, and we have a number of UI libraries, each associated with a specific app.
 For example, `client-ui-header` is a UI library associated with the `client` app, and `admin-ui-dashboard` is a UI library associated with the `admin` app.
 We also have one more library, the `shared-ui-cta` library, which is shared between the two apps.
 The way we have structured our folders is such that any new library that is related to the `client` app will go in the `libs/client` folder, and in that folder we have a sub-folder to determine if the new library is related to `ui` or anything else.
 The same applies to the `admin` app.
 Any library shared between the two apps will live under a subfolder of the `libs/shared` folder.

 Notice how we have already generated Storybook configuration and stories for all of our `ui` libraries.
-We have also generated a `e2e` application for each of these `ui` libraries, which is going to use the corresponding Storybook instance to run end-to-end tests.

 ## Setting up the thematic Storybook instances